plankes-projects/BaseWar/README.md

 If there is any interest I will write about my experience with this project on my blog at http://plankes-projects.weebly.com/ Just let me know if someone is interested.

+NOTE:
+Database structure got lost in time.
+If you want to use this project you have to either remove the server part from the client or reverse engineer the database structure.
+Please create a pull request in case you fix this project.